Ensure Uniformity Across Documents with Templates

 If your document requires more information, you can add new fields under the components such as **Text** (short text entry), **Textarea** (long textbox entry), **Checkbox**, **Date picker**, or **Tags** (multi-select entry).
 Just click on any components on the right to add it to your template.

-You can enter a default value for each of these customised field.
-This will enable your employees to generate documents in a more structured, quicker, and precise manner.
+You can enter a default value for each of these customised fields.
+This will enable your employees to generate documents in a more structured, efficient, and precise manner.
 As a result, the need for manual typing is replaced by selecting options, minimising the likelihood of errors or unwanted entries.

 ## Tips for using customised fields